-Like many others in Kansas, Cheney United Methodist Church has long supported EmberHope and its work.
+Like many others in Kansas, Cheney United Methodist Church has long supported EmberHope Youthville and its work.
 But members of the congregation may understand that work even better than some because they’ve seen foster care in action.

-Their Back-to-School drive each summer gathers notepads, pencils, rulers, and many other supplies that, when lacking, can hinder success in the classroom.
-Members drop bounty such as binders, supplies, and more into a collection box.
-This year EmberHope collected about 20 bags of generosity.
+The Back-to-School drive at Cheney United Methodist Church each summer gathers notepads, pencils, rulers, and many other supplies that, when lacking, can hinder success in the classroom.
+Members donate items such as binders, supplies, and more into a collection box.
+This year EmberHope Youthville collected about 20 bags of generosity.

 Christmas Connection is a tradition, too.
 As the holiday nears, paper ornaments appear on a cheery bulletin board.
 Each bears the name of a foster child and a short list of gifts they’d like, some practical, some just fun.
 Members pluck a name, buy gifts and bring them to the church.
-The youth group often does, too.
+The youth group often participates too.

-It’s an opportunity to foster the habit of giving, as Thisius’ recalls her two boys selecting ornaments while Duell’s eldest is getting old enough to take part.
+It’s an opportunity to foster the habit of giving, as Thisius recalls her two boys selecting ornaments while Duell’s eldest is getting old enough to take part.
 The number of ornaments started small but kept growing each year.
 The need is always met.

 “It warms our hearts to know that we are able to reach out in Christian love and help other people in need,” Thisius says.
 “When they receive the Back-to-School supplies and Christmas gifts, I hope they realize there is someone out there who loves them even if we don’t know them personally.
 It is our job to show them God’s love, so they can reach their full potential.”